 A very sobering trip to The Killing Fields in Phnom Pehn offers outsiders the chance to understand the horror that Cambodia was put through not long ago.
 The memorial offers a place of remembrance to those who died in the mass genocide under the Khmer Rouge regime.

-The Cities and Towns
+The cities and towns

 Battambang is the second largest town in Cambodia.
 Explore the eerie Battambang bat caves; take a ride on a bamboo train, and the ancient ruins of Prasat Sneung.

-The beautiful seaside town of Sihanoukville is where you can get relax and cool down.
+The beautiful seaside town of Sihanoukville is where you can relax and cool down.
 Sun bath on the long stretches of white sands of Bamboo Island and discover marine life on a scuba diving trip.

 Top Experiences in Cambodia